Part 8: Regressions

 Unfortunately, writing papers in Google Drive is a bit too onerous.
 Please download this manuscript file, which you will be using to draft your manuscript.

-Your statistical software, option 1: Statanote: we aren’t using this in 2023’s summer session.
-See R below.
+Your statistical software, option 1: Statanote: this is what we are using for the 2024 summer session.

 <– Two steps to install Stata from UVM

-Your statistical software, option 2: R – we are using this in 2023’s summer session.
+Your statistical software, option 2: R – we aren’t using it in the 2023 summer session.

 R is a free and open source computer language intended for use in statistics.
 RStudio is a commercial software that makes using R much more user-friendly.
 I have only used R a few times and don’t have expertise in the language.